DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-replication.md

 You can also save figures you've generated from scripts to files using `plt.savefig` and incorporate those into your report.

+For both the Report and Code Portion, **write in a Canvas comment listing what tasks each group member was responsible for**.

 ### Final Report